bob-walters/nginx-istio/README.md

 # nginx-istio

-A project to demonstrate using Istio traffic management for A/B service shift with an nginx-ingress controller.
+This is a project to demonstrate using Istio traffic management for A/B service shift with an nginx-ingress controller.

 This is provided as a repeatable experiment.